nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 {% include JB/setup %}

-In this post, I'm going to walk-through the steps to include [azureQuery](http://azurequery.codeplex.com/) in your project and how you can use the fluent, jquery-like API at client-side.
+In this post, I'm going to walk-through the steps to include [azureQuery](http://azurequery.codeplex.com/) in your project and how you can use the fluent, jquery-like API to query your **azure storage account** at client-side.

 Since this version of azureQuery only works with blob storage (v0.1), I'm going to focus this post on accessing blobs.
 As soon as a new version is released (I think the next one is Table storage), I'll update this post to demonstrate its usage.